TABLE OF CONTENTS

 Chief Data Administrator – The Chief Data Administrator co-chairs the Committee and has overall responsibility for the operational, procedural, and technological data environment.
 Unless otherwise appointed by the Provost, this is the Associate Vice President of Enterprise Systems.
 The Chief Data Administrator is responsible for carrying out the policies, procedures and activities engendered by the Committee.
 It is also the responsibility of the Chief Data Administrator to oversee the appointment of Data Stewards in colleges and administrative units, and to distribute updates to documentation and guidelines as appropriate.

 Data Authority – A Data Authority is ultimately responsible for data pertaining to the SOR under their authority, and is normally at the level of Director or above.
 The Data Authority is responsible for classifying the data on the SOR under their auspices into the Data Classifications set forth previously herein.
 Administrative Data security is managed, ultimately, through Information Systems.
 Examples of data authorities are:

 - CSU Controller – Kuali Finance System

-- Associate Vice President for Research – Kuali Research System
+- Assistant Vice President for Research – Kuali Research System

 - Assistant Vice President for Human Resources and Equal Opportunity – Human Resources System